 18. American Horror Story (2011 – Present)

-‘American Horror Story’, an anthology series, comprises seasons, each of the installments being released as a separate miniseries featuring a different story and having a different cast.
+‘American Horror Story’, an anthology series, comprises seasons, each of the instalments being released as a separate miniseries featuring a different story and having a different cast.
 The reason we recommend this show is because certain plot elements are inspired by true events.
-One of the installments follows a family that moves into a house haunted by its previously dead, former residents.
+One of the instalments follows a family that moves into a house haunted by its previously dead, former residents.
 Another season chronicles the happenings in an institute for the criminally insane.
 Again, there are seasons about witch covens, freak shows, haunted hotels, and fanatic cults.
 Introducing quite a mix of variety in its stories, ‘American Horror Story” was nominated for and has won several coveted awards.
 You can watch this series here.

 17. Green Door (2019)

 ‘Green Door‘ is a Mandarin-language horror-thriller show that landed with all its six episodes on Netflix on March 16, 2019.
 The plot of the show mainly revolves around the psychologist Wei Sung-Yen, who has returned from the US to start his own establishment in Taiwan.
 One of the major aspects of his job is to treat individuals who claim to be troubled by supernatural elements.
 And as Sung-Yen delves further into the lives of his patients, we witness darker secrets being revealed about his murky past.
 Somehow, all these incidents are connected and this weird linkage renders ‘Green Door’ to be an engaging watch.
 You can watch this series here.